 - How does car insurance work in Japan?

-- Itasha – The car of otakus with anime decoration
+- Itasha – The car of anime otaku

 Where to find a taxi

-If you are at a train station, big or small, there will always be several taxi drivers outside waiting for passengers to appear.
-If you are far from a station, you should make a call.
+If you are at a train station, big or small, there will usually be several taxi drivers outside waiting for passengers.
+If you are far from a station, you will need to make a call.

 To get the number of a taxi driver, you can follow these tips: